DanTheMinor/QuestionForum_CLI/README.md

 # Question-forum

 Known Bugs:
 -When answers are added, there are duplicate answers being displayed temporarily.
-Once the page is left and returned to, this problem is resolved
+Once the page is left and returned to, this problem is resolved.
--Wasn't sure how to set up new answer route, using a new answer folder (as shown in the ember tutorial) and still route to the correct outlet
+-Wasn't sure how to set up new answer route, using a new answer folder (as shown in the ember tutorial) and still route to the correct outlet.
+-Most of my urls are not working properly.

 ## Prerequisites